Dental Implants in Edmonton

 More Convenient for Removable Dentures

 You can have permanent dentures mounted on dental implants to replace lost teeth or removable dentures.
 These permanent dentures are much more convenient, because you never have to take them out at night or to rinse them during the daytime.
-They do not slip or fall out, and you never have to use messy dental adhesives to keep them in place.
+They don't slip or fall out which minimizes gum tissue irritation, and you never have to use messy dental adhesives to keep them in place.

 Dental Implant Procedures

 The second step is the insertion of the implant.
-Your dentist will then take an impression of your teeth and gums so the crown can be created.
-Finally, when the implant has healed, about 6 to 12 weeks later, the dentist places the crown on the implant.
+Your dentist will take an impression and scans to develop a 3D image of your teeth and gums so the crown can be created.
+Finally, when the implant has healed, about 6 to 12 weeks later, the dentist places the crown on the implant as the final step.

 Who can get dental implants?